SELECT

 Sequences in NuoDB may be shared by multiple TEs, so when a TE accesses a sequence it gets its own set of values.

-The default size of that set (the QUANTUM SIZE
+The default size of that set (the QUANTUM SIZE) is 100.

 See also CREATE SEQUENCE.